theSupremeFew/QuickCop/README.md

 # QuickCop
 Quickly get notifications and links on the go for the hottest grails on drop day or restocks...
+# Stores
-Supreme focus ...
-Adidas/Shopify to come soon
+Supreme ..
+Adidas/ Shopify soon